Brave New World (American TV series): Reception

 Daniel D'Addario of Variety gave the series a mixed review:

 Accolades

 Release

-Brave New World premiered on July 15, 2020, on Peacock in the United States, and Sky One in the UK on October 2, 2020.
+Brave New World premiered on July 15, 2020, on Peacock in the United States and Sky One in the UK on October 2, 2020.
 Internationally, the series was originally scheduled to premiere on Amazon Prime Video in Oceania and New Zealand on August 21, but the series was instead released on September 18, 2020.
 In Canada, the series was released on Showcase on September 13, 2020.

-In Russia, the series was released on July 16, 2020, on the streaming service KinoPoisk HD.
+In Russia, it was released on July 16, 2020, on the streaming service KinoPoisk HD.
 In Germany, the series was released on the streaming service TVNOW at the end of September 2020.
-In Australia, the series was released on the streaming service Stan on October 16, 2020.
-In Spain and Europe, the series was released on the streaming service Starzplay on October 4, 2020.
+In the rest of Europe, the series was released on the streaming service Starzplay on October 4, 2020.
+In Australia, it was released on the streaming service Stan on October 16, 2020.